Turn on Javascript

 You see a stranded: dolphin / porpoise / whale / shark (cetaceans) or seal?

 If dead, call the same number 0345 201 2626 where the co-ordinator will arrange for one of the many trained recorders around the county to come and record the animal, photograph it and arrange for disposal as appropriate.
-If not to badly decomposed it may go for a post mortem to try to establish what happened.
+If not too badly decomposed it may go for a post-mortem to try to establish what happened.

 You see a jellyfish?